joqqy/Custom-Container-Interactive-Transition/README.md

-# Custom Container View Controller Transitions
+# Custom Container View Controller, Custom Interactive ChildVC Transitions

 Example on how to implement custom animated transitions between child view controllers in a custom container.
 Note that we have implemented interactive transitions as well, using UIViewPropertyAnimator and by conforming to